Comparison guide4 min readBy Noah Willmott

 Stay with QWERTY if you need continuity above all else.
 Move to Dvorak if you want a more complete reset and are prepared to train through a deeper short-term slowdown.

-Use the QWERTY hub if you want immediate practice on the layout you already use.
-Use the alternative layout hub if you are comparing whether the switch feels structured enough to commit to.
+Use the QWERTY hub if you want immediate practice on the layout you already know.
+Use the alternative layout hub to see whether the switch feels structured enough to commit to before you invest real practice time.

-• 3.
-Run a few live lessons on each path.
+• Run three to five live lessons on each path before deciding.

-• 4.
-Choose the layout whose tradeoff matches your real work and training tolerance.
+• Choose the layout whose transition cost matches your available practice time.

 What people underestimate about Dvorak is the emotional cost of the early slowdown.
 The layout can be viable, but only if you are prepared for the first stage to feel like a real reset.